 What Is Ataxia?

-People with ataxia have nerve damage that affects some portion of the central nervous system (brain and spinal cord).
+People struggling with ataxia have nerve damage affecting some of the central nervous system (CNS).
 The nervous system acts as the control center for the body.
-It manages both involuntary functions (such as breathing or your heart rhythm) and voluntary functions (such as walking).
-There are dozens of distinct ataxias.
-They including disorders called ataxia telangiectasia, spinocerebellar ataxia type 5, and Friedrich’s ataxia.
-Some of these conditions stem from genetic inheritance.
-Others develop for non-hereditary reasons, such as alcoholic cerebellar ataxia.
+It manages both involuntary functions—such as breathing or your heart rhythm—and voluntary functions like walking.
+There are dozens of different ataxias, including:

 What Is Cerebellar Ataxia?

 Cerebellar ataxia is a symptom, not a distinct disorder.
 The cerebellum plays an essential role in human health.
 It coordinates the integration of sensory information, muscle movement, and body coordination.
 When the cerebellum is damaged, many symptoms may show up.